 - Tattooed Annie in Springfield Women's jail has a Mad Magazine fold out page tattooed on her back, reading "What kind of slime would I marry?" folding into "What me worry?"

-- In Batman The Animated Series, the ninja thief Kyodai-Ken has a huge tatoo of a Japanese demon's head on his back.
+- The ninja thief Kyodai-Ken has a huge tatoo of a Japanese demon's head on his back.

 - In another episode, Scarface's Dumb Muscle henchman Rhino had a tattoo (of a rhino's head, naturally) on his arm that was not very obvious at all, but Batman was still able to use this feature to identify him from a security camera and discover who he was working for.
 (Note that this was Scarface's first appearance in the series.)